Tag: Swallow

 • Druridge Bay 01/05/2012

-We often find ourselves,Ā usually when we’re at the British Bird Fair, explaining that Northumberland isn’t a particularly rainy county, in fact it’s very much the opposite.Ā It is sometimesĀ cold and windy though…but all you need to do is wrap up warm šŸ˜‰ I collected Philip and Pauline from Outchester and we headed south towards Druridge…
+We often find ourselves, usually when we’re at the British Bird Fair, explaining that Northumberland isn’t a particularly rainy county, in fact it’s very much the opposite.
+It is sometimes cold and windy though…but all you need to do is wrap up warm 😉

 • mid-April magic

-After a couple of days in the office (although I’m not complaining; I spent those two days finalising details for two new projects and taking bookings for group photography trips and a Northumberland birdwatching holiday) it was good to get out with clients this morning.Ā Our three clients became just one though, due to the…
+After a couple of days in the office (although I’m not complaining; I spent those two days finalising details for two new projects and taking bookings for group photography trips and a Northumberland birdwatching holiday) it was good to get out with clients this morning.
+Our three clients became just one though, due to the Icelandic volcano, and I collected Ellen from Newbiggin by the Sea for a tour of southeast Northumberland and Druridge Bay.
+We started with a search for Mediterranean Gulls.
+None of the nice, ghostly white-winged adults were around but there was a 2nd year bird amongst the Black-headed Gulls.
+It made a good identification subject, as the lack of obvious white wings meant that it was possible to focus on structure rather than just plumage, although the obvious wing-bar ensured that a discussion of wing topography was easy to relate to what we could see flying in front of us.